Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 No need to adjust Settings

 No more fine tweaking settings, audio levels, or sensitivity settings.
 Just turn it on, let it automatically link up to the baby unit, and you’re all set.
+It also comes with 5 Level sound indicator bars.

 Automatically syncs to Baby Unit